Free Incorporation when you bundle with Accounting

 Why foreigners need a Singapore business bank account

-• Credibility with investors, partners, and government agencies
+• Demonstrate financial credibility to investors, partners, and government agencies

-• Access to corporate cards, loans, and other financial tools
+• Access corporate cards, credit lines, and financial tools your business will eventually need

 Documents required to open a Singapore business bank account as a foreigner

-• A valid passport for all directors and shareholders
+• Valid passport for all directors and shareholders

-• Proof of overseas residential address (like a utility bill or government-issued letter)
+• Proof of overseas residential address (utility bill or government-issued letter dated within 3 months)

-• Your company’s Bizfile from ACRA (showing incorporation details)
+• Company Bizfile from ACRA (showing incorporation details and business activity)

-• A board resolution approving the account opening (if you have more than one director)
+• Board resolution approving the account opening (required if you have more than one director)

 Feature